For George, a North Carolina resident now in his mid-60s, quitting marijuana was no problem.

-For some, marijuana is used as a substitute for other, stronger substances.
-Amanda Reiman, policy manager for the California office of the Drug Policy Alliance and lecturer at the University of California, Berkeley, has shed light on this trend.
+In healthy people, marijuana is sometimes used as a substitute for other, stronger substances.
+Amanda Reiman, PhD, policy manager for the California office of the Drug Policy Alliance, and lecturer at the University of California Berkeley, shed light on this trend.

-Volkow also conducted a study that found that the brains of marijuana abusers have a decreased response to dopamine.
-When given a chemical, methylphenidate, that caused dopamine levels to rise in the brain, the marijuana users didn’t respond as strongly or feel as high as non-users.
+Volkow also conducted a study that found that the brains of people who misuse marijuana have a decreased response to dopamine.
+When given a chemical, methylphenidate, that caused dopamine levels to rise in the brain, the marijuana users didn’t respond as strongly or feel as high as nonusers.
 And the more blunted their response to the methylphenidate, the more negative emotions they felt, including irritability, anxiety, depression, and aggressiveness.

 “The problem isn’t that they are releasing less dopamine, but that the dopamine stimulation in the brain is having a very attenuated effect,” Volkow said.
 “The brain doesn’t know what to do with the dopamine.
 The dopamine signal is not being heard, not communicating properly downstream.”